DTM9025/LE-Launcher/README.md

  3. Open `LocaleEmulator.sln`.
  4. Perform Build action.
  5. Clone and build the core libraries: https://github.com/xupefei/Locale-Emulator-Core
- 6. Copy LoaderDll.dll and LocaleEmulator.dll from Locale-Emulator-Core to Locale-Emulator build folder.
+ 6. Copy LoaderDll.dll and LocaleEmulator.dll from Locale-Emulator-Core to LELauncher build folder.
  7. Create a `le.config` file as appropriate and place into the build folder.
-(See `LEConfigs` folder for examples).
+(See [`LEConfigs`](https://github.com/DTM9025/LELauncher/tree/master/LEConfigs) folder for examples).

 ## License